Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Introduction

 \section{Introduction}

-Recently, self-supervised learning approaches \cite{moco3,dino,beit,mae,igpt,bachman2019learning,wu2018unsupervised,oord2018representation,hjelm2018learning} have achieved enormous success in learning representations conducive to downstream applications, such as image classification and object detection.
-Among these, several generative self-supervised learning methods such as Masked Autoencoder (MAE) \cite{mae} and Bidirectional Encoder Representation from Image Transformers (BEiT) \cite{beit}, which reconstruct the input image from a small portion of image patches, have demonstrated excellent performance.
+Recently, self-supervised learning \cite{moco3,dino,beit,mae,igpt,bachman2019learning,wu2018unsupervised,oord2018representation,hjelm2018learning} has achieved enormous success in learning representations conducive to downstream applications, such as image classification and object detection.
+Among these, several generative methods, such as Masked Autoencoder (MAE) \cite{mae} and Bidirectional Encoder Representation from Image Transformers (BEiT) \cite{beit}, which reconstruct the input image from a small portion of image patches, have demonstrated excellent performance.

-However, a major bottleneck of current generative self-supervised learning aproaches like MAE and BEiT is their high demand for compute, as they have global masked reconstruction and operate on a large number of image patches.
-For example, pretraining a MAE-Huge \cite{mae} on the 1.2 million images of ImageNet under 224 $\times$ 224 resolution takes 34.5 hours on 128 TPU-v3 GPUs.
-BEiT\cite{beit} training is slower due to the cost associated with the discrete variational autoencoder.
-High-resolution images further exacerbate this issue.
+However, a significant bottleneck of MAE and BEiT is their high demand for compute, as they reconstruct masked image patches from global information and operate on a large number of image patches.
+For example, pretraining an MAE-Huge network on ImageNet under 224 $\times$ 224 resolution takes 34.5 hours on 128 TPU-v3 GPUs.
+BEiT\cite{beit} training is even slower due to the cost of the discrete variational autoencoder.

+High-resolution images further exacerbate this issue due to the $\mathcal{O}(n^2)$ time complexity of the Transformer model on $n$ image patches.
 For example, pretraining MAE on 384$\times$384 images consumes 4.7 times the compute time of 224$\times$224 counterpart.
 However, high-resolution images are essential in many tasks, such as object detection.
 Thus, improving the efficiency of pretraining holds the promise to unleash additional performance gains under pretraining with a much larger dataset or higher-resolution images.

+We observe that most reconstruction in MAE relies on local information only.
+In Fig. \ref{fig:attention}, we visualize the attention weights (white indicating high attention) when reconstructing a target image patch.
+From a pretrained $\text{MAE}_{\text{Large}}$ model, we extract the attention weights from the decoder layers 2, 4, 6, and 8.
+The model mainly attends to patches close to the target patch, which motivates us to limit the range of attention used in the reconstruction.